pushpendukar/pushpendukar.github.io/_pages/about.md

 <br><br>
 [July, 2023] I  have elevated to the <b>Senior Fellow of Higher Education Academy (SFHEA)</b>, UK
 <br><br>
-[July, 2023] Our paper “Intelligent Traffic Prediction by Combining Weather and Road Traffic Condition Information: a deep learning-based approach” accepted in <b>International Journal of Intelligent Transportation Systems Research (Springer)</b>
+[July, 2023] Our paper “Intelligent Traffic Prediction by Combining Weather and Road Traffic Condition Information: a deep learning-based approach” was accepted in <b>International Journal of Intelligent Transportation Systems Research (Springer)</b>
 <br><br>
-[June, 2023] I have completed <b>Postgraduate Certificate in Higher Education (PGCHE)</b>[a masters level teaching qualification] by following UK Professional Standards Framework (UKPSF) of Higher Education Academy (HEA), UK
+[June, 2023] I have completed <b>Postgraduate Certificate in Higher Education (PGCHE)</b>[a master's level teaching qualification] by following the UK Professional Standards Framework (UKPSF) of the Higher Education Academy (HEA), UK
 <br><br>
 [June, 2023] I am serving as <b>Publication Chair</b> at the 2nd International Conference on Computer, Internet of Things and Control
 Engineering (CITCE 2023), 3 - 5 November 2023, Leicester, UK.
 <br><br>
-[May, 2023] I am serving as <b>Program Committee Chair</b> at the International Conference on Images, Algorithms and Artificial Intelligence, Aug 11 – 13 Aug 2023, Singapore
+[May, 2023] I am serving as <b>Program Committee Chair</b> at the International Conference on Images, Algorithms and Artificial Intelligence, Aug 11 – 13, 2023, Singapore
 <br><br>
 [Dec, 2022] I am serving as <b>General Chair</b> at the 2nd International Conference on 3D Immersion, Interaction and Multi-sensory Experiences (ICDIIME 2023), 27-29 June 2023, Madrid, Spain
 <br><br>